denisewong1/NaturalLanguageProcessing/Tasks.md

 in the dictionary to cover the same number of phrases?

 ## Task 3 : Modelling
-The goal here is to build your first simple model for the relationship between words.
-This is the first step in building a predictive text mining application.
-You will explore simple models and discover more complicated modeling techniques.
 ### Tasks to accomplish
 Build basic n-gram model - using the exploratory analysis you performed, build a basic n-gram model for predicting the next word based on the previous 1, 2, or 3 words.